uberbruns/Zebra/README.md

 # Zebra
-An experimental Swift library trying to make it easy to write simple cleanly structured iOS app.
+An experimental Swift library trying to make it easy to write simple cleanly structured iOS apps.
 Because the goal is a simple pattern the lib is called Zebra 🦓.

 ## Usage